JetBrains/intellij-sdk-docs/topics/user_interface_components/tool_windows.md

 ### Declarative Setup

-The tool window is registered in `plugin.xml` using the `com.intellij.toolWindow` extension point.
+The tool window is registered in <path>plugin.xml</path> using the `com.intellij.toolWindow` extension point.
 The extension point attributes specify all the data which is necessary to display the tool window button:

 *  The `id` of the tool window (corresponds to the text displayed on the tool window button)